Russellgoke/MinesweeperBot/README.md

 Minesweeper Bot and Trainer

 This project is a Minesweeper game implemented in Python, featuring a built-in bot and training tools to enhance your Minesweeper skills.
 The game allows you to play interactively, visualize safe moves, and calculate the probabilities of each cell being a mine.
 With an advanced automatic mode, the bot can play the game for you, providing insights into optimal strategies.
-Don't make the window to large or it will take a very long time to computer.
+Don't make the window to large or it will take a very long time to compute.
+The code is total spaghetti as this is an old project of mine.

 Features: